kensanata/phoebe/README.md

 - `--wiki_token` is for the token that users editing pages have to provide;
       the default is "hello"; you can use this option multiple times and give different users different passwords, if you want
-- `--wiki_page` is an extra page to show in the main menu; you can use this option multiple times
+- `--wiki_page` is an extra page to show in the main menu; you can use this option multiple times; this is ideal for general items like _About_ or _Contact_
 - `--wiki_main_page` is the page containing your header for the main page;
       that's were you would put your ASCII art header, your welcome message, and so on, see ["Main Page and Title"](#main-page-and-title) below